-This medium length but fairly easy walk starts in the historic market town of Narberth from where you walk through beautiful Pembrokeshire lowland landscape and Canaston Wood to Blackpool Mill, on the banks of the Cleddau River, and then back to Narberth.
+This medium length but fairly easy walk takes you through beautiful Pembrokeshire lowland landscape and Canaston Wood to Blackpool Mill, on the banks of the Cleddau River, and then back to Narberth.
 Nearly all of the walk utilises newly upgraded multi-user paths and quiet country lanes.
-The walk links with several other web walks produced by Pembrokeshire County Council.
+The walk links with one other web walk produced by Pembrokeshire County Council.

-Walking: The walk begins and ends at the Town Moor pay and display car park, Narberth.
+Walking: The walk begins and ends at the Town Moor car park, Narberth.

 Bus: 381: Tenby - Haverfordwest - Tenby.
-391; Glandy Cross - Narberth.
 322: Carmarthen - Haverfordwest.
 430: Cardigan - Narberth.
 The 322 and 381 routes also service Canaston Bridge which is a short walk from Blackpool Mill for those who do not wish to walk back to Narberth.
 Bus Timetables

 Train: Nearest station is at Narberth.
-Arriva Trains Wales
+Transport for Wales